Learning Abroad Center

 Program Leader

 The course is led by Jillian LaBranche, a PhD Candidate in the Sociology Department.
-Jillian studied abroad in Rwanda as an undergrad in 2013 and conducted six months of fieldwork in Rwanda in 2022.
+Jillian studied abroad in Rwanda as an undergrad in 2013 and conducted 6 months of fieldwork in Rwanda in 2022.
 She researches transitional justice, education, and collective memory in Rwanda (and Sierra Leone).
 Her dissertation work analyzes how parents and teachers who experienced genocide teach younger generations about their nation's violent history.

 At The University of Minnesota, Jillian has worked with the Center for Holocaust and Genocide Studies' Genocide Education Outreach Program, and she has also served as a teaching assistant and instructor-of-record for courses on violence, crime, and the law.
 In Sierra Leone, she also taught a course on Transitional Justice Mechanisms at the University of Sierra Leone.